CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 In this task, we are setting up a project in Azure AI Foundry by creating and configuring an AI services environment for further experimentation.

-1. Open a new tab, and navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).
+1. Copy highlighted link by right-clicking the [Azure AI Foundry](https://ai.azure.com?azure-portal=true) and selecting "Copy" from the context menu and paste it into the new tab to navigate to Azure AI Foundry portal.

 1. On the Welcome to Azure AI Foundry page, Click on **Sign in** in the top right corner.